issamhaidar/pdsnd_github/README.md

 Bikeshare Python Project

 ### Description
-The program is an interactive console that analyzes bikesharing data from 3 different cities
+The program is an interactive console that analyzes bikesharing data from 3 different cities, namely washington, chicago and new york city.

 ### Files used
 bikeshare.py